Best Legal Marketing Software for Attorneys

 - Website Ownership: Do you own your website and can you take it with you if you cancel?

 - CRM / Lead Management: Can you track leads, manage follow-ups, and measure conversion rates?
+See our research on CRM adoption rates for small law firms.

 - Local SEO: Does it optimize your Google Business Profile and local search rankings?
+Our guides cover Google Maps optimization for attorneys step by step.

 - Pricing Model: Flat-rate monthly fee vs pay-per-lead or expensive retainers?